Bangs Guide: 37 Hairstyles Plus the Best Types of Bangs for Your Face

 No matter if your hair length is long or short, bangs allow you to change up your style and make a statement without having to go for the full chop.
 Whether you opt for a full, straight-across bang or go for something cut off the side, it’s hard to deny that these styles bring undeniable sex appeal to any look.
 But like any new hairstyle, you’ll want to do your research to know what bang hairstyle to get to best suit your lifestyle, face type, and even level of commitment (alas, this is part of the bang lifestyle!).
 To help you out, we’ve included tons of bang inspiration, tips for cutting bangs, types of bangs, bangs for your face type, and even transitional looks to try when you want to grow out your hair bangs.

 Ready to make the cut?
 Read on for everything you need to know about the beloved fringe:

 1. Full Fringe Bangs

 We love nothing more than eyelash-sweeping fall fringes.
-Having long, full bangs gives you so many options: You can wear them down and straight, or with a few mere sweeps of a brush, turn them into side bangs or curtain bangs.
-Let your bangs grow out just a bit more than usual and see how many ways you can style them.
+Long hairstyles with bangs give you so many options: you can wear them down and straight or turn them into side bangs or curtain bangs with a brush.
+Let your bangs grow out more than usual, and see how many ways you can style them.

 2. Side Fringe Bang